 The Distinction between a Salvage Title and a Nonrepairable Vehicle

-A salvage title is given to vehicles that can be repaired but which would cost too much to make fixing them practical.
+A salvage title is for vehicles that can receive repairs.
+But which would cost too much to make fixing them practically.

-A nonrepairable vehicle is given a certificate that means it is damaged beyond the ability to be repaired.
-This designation is given to vehicles that have been completely stripped as the result of theft, completely burned with no parts left that are usable or which can be repaired, or when the owner has declared the vehicle to be used as a source of parts or scrap.
+This designation is for vehicles that have to strip as a result of theft.
+Completely burnt with no parts left that are usable or which can get repairs.
+Or when the owner declares using the vehicle as a source of parts or scrap.
 A vehicle that has been certified as nonrepairable can never be given another vehicle title.

 Salvage vehicles are often sold at auction by insurance companies that have paid the owner compensation for their totaled vehicle.
-Once the owner is paid, the insurance company takes possession of the car and reports it as having been salvaged to the DMV.
+Once the owner has received payment, the insurance company takes possession of the car and reports it as salvage to the DMV.
 They are then able to put the vehicle for sale at an auction where people from any place in the world can see it and buy it.

 Reasons It Is Difficult to Insure a Salvage Vehicle

 People mistakenly think that getting insurance for a salvage vehicle is difficult because they are not safe to drive.
-If the owner has gotten the needed repairs, had the vehicle inspected, and received a rebuilt title, the vehicle may be as good as new.
+If the owner has the necessary repairs and inspection.
+And has a rebuilt title, the vehicle may be as good as new.

 The problem with insurance is that it is difficult to determine the value of a salvage car that has extensive repairs performed by a mechanic or by the owner.
 The amount of an insurance premium is based on the value of the car.
 That leaves the insurance company with the difficult task of trying to determine the amount of insurance that should be placed on a vehicle that cost $500 and has a Kelley Blue Book value of $10,000.